 There are few people in the world with more insight into the cannabis sector than former Canopy CEO Bruce Linton.
 When he talks about the cannabis industry it pays to listen.
 Linton recently said Organigram is one of his favorite stocks.
 This is a stock that investors should keep an eye – I see plenty of growth ahead.

 Michael Vodicka owns shares of Organigram Holdings (OGI) and Canopy Growth Corp.
-(WEED) at the time of this writing.
+(WEED).